Through The Fibro Fog

 Jump to Recipe Print Recipe

-This apple radish salad with fennel is so flavourful and full of healthy fruits and vegetables, with a honey apple dressing.
-Very easy to make, and perfect as a side salad with other dishes.
-Vegetarian, gluten free and low histamine recipe.
+This apple radish salad with fennel is so flavourful and full of tasty fruits and vegetables, with a honey apple dressing.
+Very easy to make, and perfect as a side salad with other dishes!

-apple, fennel and radish salad on a brown plate.
+apple, fennel and radish salad on a brown plate next to red apples and pistachios.

 Fresh crisp salads are always a go-to in my home, either by themselves for lunch or as a side with a main meal.
 And with BBQ food in the summer of course!
 As well as this salad, my nutty wild rice salad, tahini kale salad and waldorf salad are always on repeat.